 ResponsibilitiesResidents in Advocates' Prader-Willi programs share a common pride in the houses they call home.
 They take responsibility, with assistance from staff, for not only their own room and laundry, but also contribute to the everyday upkeep and appearance of the residence by performing routine chores on a daily a basis.
 Advocates complements their efforts with routine site maintenance that meets high standards for safety, comfort and overall appearance.

 Each home features exercise equipment that is appropriate for each individual living in the home.

-Various grants, as well as gifts and donations from families, individuals, businesses and corporation, support activities for those in the program.
+Private grants and donations from families, individuals, and businesses support activities for those in the program.
 These contributions greatly enhance the quality of life for our clients.